If you are wondering how to pay for college, our office is here to help! Below is a handy list of options to consider.

 • Additional Unsubsidized Direct Loan: If you are a dependent student and your parent applies for a PLUS Loan and is denied due to credit history, you may borrow through an additional Unsubsidized Direct Loan.
 You will be sent a revised award offer showing any additional loan eligibility after the PLUS Loan denial has been documented.

 • Alternative Loans: There are several alternative loan programs through which students and/or family members may borrow funds.
 Consider these loans as a last resort after exhausting federal financial aid eligibility.
-Interest rates and repayment terms vary.
+Interest rates and repayment terms vary and a creditworthy cosigner is generally required.
 See Student Loans for details.

 Please consider the above resources and contact our office if you have questions or if we can assist you.